sslivkoff/eth-abi-lite/README.md

 `eth_abi_lite` can be used as a drop-in replacement for `eth_abi==3.0.0`.

+Install with `pip install eth_abi_lite`

 #### Motivation
-1) Many packages in the ethereum ecosystem have conflicting requirements for versions of these dependencies.
-Pruning these dependencies results in an abi encoding/decoding package that can be included in more environments than `eth_abi`.
+1) Many packages in the ethereum ecosystem have conflicting version requirements for dependencies such as `eth_utils`, `eth_typing`, `toolz`, or `cytoolz`.
+Removing these dependencies allows a package to be used in more environments.
 2) These dependencies are rather heavy if all you want is basic abi encoding/decoding functionality.

 #### Does `eth_abi_lite` work the same as `eth_abi`?